 Bridging the digital divide to cross and reap the benefits of ICT and broadband in transforming the lives of communities particularly the youth, women, poor, and persons with disabilities.

 Relevant and useful multilingual and local digital content should be available to ensure that all members of the community are able to understand and participate in online life.

+An information society that preserves its past to support its future.
+Cohesive, conceptual and practical digital strategies, alongside an international legal framework, are necessary to ensure the preservation of and access to recorded information in all its forms in the digital environment;

 In order to harness the opportunities provided by the ICT’s to the women, poor and persons with disabilities there is an urgent need to establish international technical standards and promotion of proper policy and regulation.